MicrosoftDocs/common-data-model-and-service/common-data-service/upgradecds/errors-resolutions.md

 ## Enable Application

-The upgrade cannot proceed when Azure Active Directory tenant is configured to disable the Dynamics CRM Online application.
+The upgrade cannot proceed when Azure Active Directory (AAD) tenant is configured to disable the Dynamics CRM Online application.
 Common Data Service for Apps is the same application as Dynamics CRM Online.
 Both applications have the same Application ID: `00000007-0000-0000-c000-000000000000`.

 You can enable the Dynamics CRM Online application using the Azure Portal or using PowerShell